How to Take Control of the Stereo at a House Party Without Being a Dickhead

 What Music Should You Play?

 The first thing to remember is that no one has ever been to a house party to be schooled on new music.
 The nuances of your record collection are lost on us.
-Instead, think of this as a greatest hits set – Blur at Hyde Park, the Watch The Throne tour, Larry Levan at Paradise Garage.
-Basically your moment to lead the party into an odyssey of unrelenting ecstasy.
+Instead, think of this as a greatest hits set—Blur at Hyde Park, the Watch The Throne tour, Larry Levan at Paradise Garage.
+It’s your moment to lead the party into an odyssey of unrelenting ecstasy.

 With that mission in mind, there are basically three genres that should be played at house parties:

-Hip Hop: Aside from minor-theft and confidence-shattering rejection, the one constant at every house party is the moment when a rap song everyone knows comes on the stereo.
-There’s plenty of opportunities to excel in this area: you’ve got R. Kelly’s “Ignition”, at least three stone-cold classics from Jay Z, and then there’s monolithic slabs of aspirational poetry from some guy “who used to read Word-up magazine”.
-Play any one of the above songs and you’ll be a hero; play three in a row and you’re basically a demi-god; keep them coming all night and you’re practically the same as one of the DJs on Kiss 100.
-Just make sure you keep to the classics – no one wants to hear Lil Ugly Mane’s manically cold hearted flow creeping up on them while they struggle to keep Aldi’s finest beer from reversing up their trachea with gut-wrenching speed.
+Hip-Hop: Aside from minor theft and confidence shattering rejection, the one constant at every house party is the moment when a rap song everyone knows comes on the stereo.
+There’s plenty of opportunities to excel in this area: you’ve got R. Kelly’s “Ignition”, at least three stone-cold classics from Jay Z, and then there’s monolithic slabs of aspirational poetry from some guy “who used to read Word Up! magazine.”
+Play any one of the above songs and you’ll be a hero; play three in a row and you’re basically a demi-god; keep them coming all night and you’re practically the same as one of the DJs on Hot 97.
+Just make sure you keep to the classics—no one wants to hear Lil Ugly Mane’s manically cold hearted flow creeping up on them while they struggle to keep Aldi’s finest beer from reversing up their trachea with gut-wrenching speed.

 House: Because house music created before the internet sounds familiar enough that even the most basic patronage will find pleasure in the comforting thud of a four-to-the-floor beat, and also because Frankie Knuckles is incomparably better than foot-shuffling, this is the only time it’s okay to delve deep into the back catalogue.
 To be honest though, and I know this hurts to hear, no one at the party is really listening.
 When it’s 120BPM you can basically play what you want.
 As long as it’s got a thudding beat, it’ll be lapped up by your audience like over-heated puppies taking to freshly-poured bowls of drinking water.

 Oh, one last thing.
 Understand when it’s appropriate to play a smash hit again.
 Music that came out in the past three months?
 Go for it.
 Songs that came out more than four years ago?
 Go for it.
 But there’s an uncanny valley between these two periods that can ruin a party.
-Basically imagine someone grabbing control of your iPod and putting on “Get Lucky” and then “Somebody That I Used To Know” and then “Call Me Maybe” and then “Harlem Shake” and then “Blurred Lines”.
-That’s not nostalgia, that’s basic beyond belief.
+Basically imagine someone grabbing control of your iPod and putting on “Get Lucky” and then “Somebody That I Used To Know” and then “Call Me Maybe” and then “Harlem Shake” and then “Blurred Lines.”
+That’s not nostalgia, that’s just fucking lame.

-Or look, you could just put this on, we just made it in 5 minutes but we’re 100% confident that it is an objectively perfect house party playlist (that will probably get turned off, but whatever, we tried):
+Or look, you could just put this on, we just made it in five minutes but we’re 100 percent confident that it is an objectively perfect house party playlist (that will probably get turned off, but whatever, we tried):

 When Should I Cease Control of the iPod?